Session 2 - Module A: Advanced LangChain Patterns¶

 agent_kwargs={

-"system_message": """You are a data analysis specialist.
+"system_message": """You are a data analytics specialist.
 Your role is to:

-2. Identify patterns and trends
+2. Identify patterns and trends in large datasets

-3. Perform statistical analysis
+3. Perform statistical analysis and anomaly detection

 }